Saumya-A-coded/ai-code-summarizer/README.md

 ---

-CodeScribe AI uses multi-agent systems powered by Microsoft Autogen to read your codebase, understand the logic within functions and classes, and generate clear, natural-language summaries.
+CodeGenesis AI uses multi-agent systems powered by Microsoft Autogen to read your codebase, understand the logic within functions and classes, and generate clear, natural-language summaries.
 Stop writing boilerplate documentation and let your AI partner do it for you.

 ## 📋 Table of Contents